t-d-k/LibreCrypt/docs/FAQ.md

 * * *
 <a name="fo"></a>
-*Q: Why does the documentation sometimes talk about FreeOTFE?*
+*Q: Why do the filenames and sourcecode sometimes contain the name FreeOTFE?*

 *A:* LibreCrypt is based on the FreeOTFE project.
-This project was abandoned after tis developer Sarah Dean mysteriously disappeared.
+This project was abandoned after tis developer Sarah Dean disappeared.
 Under the licence of FreeOTFE any derived project has to have a new name, so the GUI and most of the documentation talks about 'LibreCrypt'.
 The main driver is still known as the 'FreeOTFE Driver', and driver filenames contain 'FreeOTFE' because it was not required to change these to conform to the licence.

 * * *